kkorouei/ARPaint/README.md

 [![Everything Is AWESOME](https://i.imgur.com/gZzeB3s.png)](https://www.youtube.com/watch?v=OZCFj-rOpYw "AR Paint")

-A brief explanation about the process of loading and saving world maps:
+# A brief explanation about saving and loading world maps

 The worldMap, as well as a snapshot of the current view is returned using the following method: